RikVoorhaar/bgg-cohomology/README.md

 ## Usage

-There is a basic tutorial of how to use this module in the `examples` directory.
+There are several tutorials of how to use this module in the `examples` directory.
+These same tutorials can also be found in the docs.
-Furthermore the `computations` directory contains notebooks with the code we used for the results in our preprint.
+Furthermore the `computations` directory contains notebooks and scripts with the code we used for the results in our preprint, and upcoming preprint.

 ## Credit
 All the code has been written by **Rik Voorhaar**.